Planning Permission for Toro Shelters Fabric Buildings – The misunderstood truth.

 Visual impact of the structure

 We are talking about relatively substantial structure covered in tensioned fabric, which will be very visible in certain circumstances.
-Visual impact is going to be an issue for applications, different structure designs and colours of the exterior fabric will help to reduce the impact of the shelters.
+The visual impact is going to be an issue for applications, different structure designs and colours of the exterior fabric will help to reduce the impact of the shelters.
 Our structures can be designed and covered with coloured membrane specifically to lower the visual impact we have discussed.
 For example, Toro has designed a salt barn for the Central Bedfordshire Council in RAL colour 6005 (see below), which was a stipulation from the local council Planning Department.

 Noise, smell, dust and litter emissions

 From buildings that have an effect on the amenity of the local area, such as noise and smell, are going to prove problematic in certain circumstances.
 For instance, that can happen when you have sensitive receptors close to the site of the proposed building such as residential development.
 That’s why Toro Shelters has developed temporary buildings that protect bulk material such as wood and salt.
 Their purpose is to keep odours and dust in and the weather and pests out.
 For example, our salt barns are designed to keep salt dry and to prevent salt contaminating the environment.

 Access and transport

 This ties in with the effects on amenity point above, any proposals that see (relatively) high volumes of transport to and from a building will struggle to obtain LPA sign off, subject to adequate mitigation being put in place.
 The other aspect to this subject in consideration of the access to the proposed.

 Each application for planning permission should be considered on a case-by-case basis.
 In doing so, the following aspects of an application will be viewed in a favourable light.